 Three officers of the Royal Air Force pose together for the camera in 1918.
 On the left is Lieutenant JMW Hamilton whose flying training began in 1917 at Montrose Air Station, Angus.

-You can discover these family stories and more in the Next of Kin exhibition, touring across Scotland until May 2017.
-Each tour venue is adding two stories relevant to the local area and the exhibition is accompanied by a programme of events and resources.
+These family stories and more featured in the Next of Kin exhibition, which toured across Scotland from 2015–2017.
+Each tour venue added two stories relevant to the local area and the exhibition was accompanied by a programme of events and resources.
 You can find out more about the project here.